-However, here is the good news: Addiction is never hopeless, and no addict is ever beyond the help that rehabilitation and recovery can provide.
+However, here is the good news: substance abuse and addiction is never hopeless, and no addict is ever beyond the help that rehabilitation and recovery can provide.

-Above It All is honored to provide both encouragement and clinical support to those battling drug addiction and their family members.
-Every client who enters our treatment center immediately feels at home, and our staff cares about helping each person find the best path to hope, healing and recovery.
+Above It All provides many drug rehabilitation programs and treatment options.
+We are honored to provide both encouragement and clinical support from our partner facilities to those battling substance abuse.
+Every client who enters our treatment center immediately feels at home, and our staff cares about helping each person find the best path to hope, healing and long-term recovery.
 Our mission is to provide the tools and strategies that support a lifetime of recovery.

 Drug Addiction Statistics